 By law, MMS is required to include blowout and worst-case oil spill scenarios before approving exploratory offshore drilling plans.
 These scenarios must include the maximum volume of oil, the maximum flow rate, the maximum duration of the blowout, and an estimate of the time it would take to contain the resulting oil spill.

 MMS approved BP’s plan without this required step because MMS had issued a notice to oil companies telling them that they didn’t have to comply with those blowout and worst case oil spill rules.
 The agency also was required by law to produce an analysis of potential environmental impacts in the event of a blow-out; but failed to take that necessary step as well.
+Today, Sec.
+Salazar admitted before a Senate hearing that his department’s failures may be partially to blame for the BP spill.>

 Represented by Earthjustice in the suit are the Gulf Restoration Network and Sierra Club.